 Since landing pages exist in parallel to your main site (meaning that, while they’re part of your website’s domain, the only way to get to them is through a direct link), you could create landing pages that specifically appeal to small business owners or women who work remotely without making any changes to your main website that might alienate some of your core user base (SAH moms).

 The power in landing pages is that each page can appeal 100% to a very specific and very different visitor.
-It all comes down to your targeting parameters and how granular you want to get with your target audience detail (hint: get as specific as you can!)
+It all comes down to your targeting parameters and how granular you want to get with your target audience detail (hint: get as specific as you can)

-Lock-On with Target Profiles
+Using Target Profiles

 On paper, it’s easy to write down some demographics like age, income, education level, hobbies, music tastes, etc. in order to create a target audience.